Refusal to share: Psychological

 It seems that there are various types of refusal to share, and not everyone refuses to share.
 Fans in their own community will not refuse even if they share the same role, but there are also people who refuse to share the same role outside the community.
 In addition, although they are usually close friends with each other, there are cases where a feeling of refusal comes out from the sense of competition when they are seated next to each other in front of the support target such as a concert hall.

 The feeling of refusal to share is influenced by the common characteristics found in the Johnny's fan base who gave birth to this word.
 Johnny's fans look at the support target with a sense of intimacy, and place importance on enhancing the relationship with the target.
 This is different from the traditional music fan base, who sees the target person's performing arts activities with a longing feeling.

 On the other hand, Johnny's fans generally have a low self-esteem about their appearance, and from this background, they may interfere with the relationship with the support target and become a rival or a target of jealousy.
 The exchange is refused.
 In addition to sharing with the person himself, he may refuse to share with a close friend.
 This aims to maintain good relationships within the group by ensuring that the responsibilities do not overlap within the group of fans.
 In order to avoid sharing, the group of Johnny's fans is usually small, which is different from the Guard, where fans of the same idol form a large group.

+Attempted murder case

+A 38-year-old man stabbed a 32-year-old man with a knife at the venue of Aniera Festa 2024, which was being held in Nagano Prefecture on September 22, 2024.
+The man held a grudge against fans who supported his favorite voice actor, and admitted to the charge of trying to kill him.